Project Timeline in Excel (Table of Contents)

 Introduction to Project Timeline in Excel

-How many times you have been in a situation when you have to mention the list of task in your project along with the duration it takes to complete those tasks?
+How often have you been in a situation when you have to mention the list of tasks in your project and the duration it takes to complete those tasks?
 If you are a working professional, you frequently may have come up with a situation like this.
-And it is really a very tedious job to make this schedule and stick to it.
-This is also known as project timeline.
-Project timeline is nothing but the list of tasks you are scheduled to do within given time bounds.
-It contains a list of tasks, start time and end time.
-There is an easy way to represent project timeline in excel, through graphical representation.
-In excel we have “Gantt Chart” which can be helpful in making project timelines.
+And it is a very tedious job to make and stick to this schedule.
+The project timeline, or the project timeline, is simply a list of tasks you are scheduled to do within given time bounds.
+It contains a list of tasks, start time, and end time.
+There is an easy way to represent a project timeline in Excel through graphical representation.
+We have a “Gantt Chart” in Excel to help make project timelines.

-- By using stack bar charts and then convert those into Gantt Chart.
+- By using stack bar charts and then converting those into Gantt charts.

-- By using inbuilt excel Gantt Project Timeline/Project Planner template.
+- By using the inbuilt Excel Gantt Project Timeline/Project Planner template.

 How to Use Project Timeline in Excel?